knuckleswtf/scribe-js/docs/guide-getting-started/express.md

 - **Your "app file"** is the file where you create your main Express app and attach routes.
 Usually an `index.js` or `app.js`.
 - **Your server file** is the file where you actually start your server (usually by calling `app.listen()`).
 Sometimes it's the same as your app file, sometimes it's a different file (like `bin/www`).

 Got that?
 Cool.
-Finally, add the following line at the top of your app file.
+Now add the following line at the top of your app file.
 Make sure it's placed before you require Express:

 ```js
 require('@knuckleswtf/scribe-express')();